melodyogonna/mojo-nvim-devcontainer-cli/readme.md

 # Getting started.

-The Dockerfile in root folder Neovim and Modular.
+The Dockerfile in root folder sets up Neovim and Modular.
 This needs to be built once and the image referenced inside .devcontainer/Dockerfile.

 ```sh
 docker build . -t modular-sdk